QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 Thank you for the visit!

-## Build an Azure Cognitive Search Solution for business documents using Microsoft AI Platform

 ## About this course

 In this course, you will create an enterprise search solution by applying knowledge mining to business documents like contracts, memos, presentations and images.